-Everything you need to know about housing and relocation for City Year
+Everything about housing and relocation for City Year

-Each year, many of our AmeriCorps members relocate to cities across the country to begin service.
+Each year, many of our AmeriCorps members relocate to one of 29 U.S. cities where we serve across the country to begin service.
 We know that this process of finding roommates and housing takes time, energy and careful planning.
-Here is some advice from an alum, Nhoell Inthavong, who moved from North Carolina to Seattle to start her City Year journey:
+Here is some advice from an alum, Nhoell Inthavong, who moved from North Carolina to Seattle to start her City Year journey in 2016:

 Something new.
 Something different.
 That’s what many of us want when we apply to serve with City Year.
 I was born and raised in small-town North Carolina and wanted to gain new experiences by serving somewhere completely unfamiliar to me.
 So, I applied to serve on the opposite side of the country!